swellstores/swell-js-docs/content/en/cart.md

 ### Update cart metadata

 Use the `metadata` object to store arbitrary values on a cart.
 As opposed to storing custom fields with the <a href="https://swell.store/docs/api/">backend API</a>, the metadata object is publicly accessible, making it easy to add custom data throughout your checkout flow.
+Note: the `metadata` object can also be queried and updated using the backend API.

 _Returns the updated cart object._